davidrthorn/cross_reference/README.md

 # Cross Reference for Google Docs

-Cross Reference is a free add-on for Google Docs that allows users to label elements such as tables and figures, and then updates in-text references to those elements with the right number, text and formatting.
+Cross Reference is a free add-on for Google Docs that allows users to label equations, figures and tables, and then updates in-text references to those elements with the right number, text and formatting.
 Users can customise the text and the style of the text for labels and references.

 *Version 2 of Cross Reference will allow users to create their own label/reference pairings, which they can use to reference equations, sections, chapters and so on.*